autosoft-dev/code-bert/README.md

 **code-bert present version is available for Linux and Mac only.
 We are working on the Windows release.
 Please hang on**

+codeBERT is a package to **automatically review you code documentation**. codeBERT currently works for Python code.

+🔨 Given a function body `f` as a string of code tokens (including special tokens such as `indent` and `dedent`) and a doc string `d` as a string of Natual Language tokens.
+Predict whether `f` and `d` are assciated or not (meaning, whether they represent the same concept or not)

 This is [CodistAI](https://codist-ai.com/) open source version to easily use the fine tuned model based on our open source MLM code model [codeBERT-small-v2](https://huggingface.co/codistai/codeBERT-small-v2)

 [codeBERT-small-v2](https://huggingface.co/codistai/codeBERT-small-v2) is a RoBERTa model, trained using Hugging Face Transformer library and then we have fine tuned the model on the task of predicting the following -

-Given a function body `f` as a string of code tokens (including special tokens such as `indent` and `dedent`) and a doc string `d` as a string of Natual Language tokens.
-Predict whether `f` and `d` are assciated or not (meaning, whether they represent the same concept or not)

 ## An example